CNAG-Biomedical-Informatics/convert-pheno/docs/redcap.md

     REDCap has a built API, which, in principle could be used to pull data _on-the-fly_ data (instead of data exports).
     The current version of `Convert::Pheno` does not support REDCap API calls.

 During the data transformation, **ontologies are automatically added** to harmonize the content of the variables.
-We use [NCIT](http://purl.obolibrary.org/obo/ncit.owl), [ICD-10](https://icd.who.int/browse10/2019/), and data from [Athena-OHDSI](https://github.com/OHDSI).
+We use [NCI Thesaurus](https://ncithesaurus.nci.nih.gov/ncitbrowser), [ICD-10](https://icd.who.int/browse10), and data from [Athena-OHDSI](https://athena.ohdsi.org/search-terms/start).

 ### Command-line